hellosugoi/Ethereum-to-GraphQL/README.md

 ## GraphiQl for Testing

 There is also a gaphiQL server in this repo.
 You run in by calling `npm run start`.
-This will allow you to test graqphQL queries locally.
+This will allow you to test graqphQL queries locally at `localhost:4000/graphql`